Your Cart

 What are the Materials used for Pichwai Painting Today?

 An old Pichwai painting takes a long time to complete, from a few weeks to many months.
-Painters first draw this traditional art on hand-spun starched cloth and then paint and print the image in dazzling colors or weave it with hand blocks.
+Painters first draw this traditional art on hand-spun starched cloth and then paint or print the image in dazzling colors with hand blocks.
+And then a border embellished with gold, dabka work, or Swarovski crystals is created in modern iterations.

 Traditional Indian pichwai painting used natural colors and even natural brushes.
-The foundation is primarily red, with yellow or another brightly colored embroidery.
+The foundation is primarily red, with yellow or other brightly colored embroidery.
 The emphasis is on employing vivid and vibrant colors like red, yellow, green, and black.
-And then a border embellished with gold, dabka work, or Swarovski crystals in modern iterations.
+And then a border in gold was created.

 Drawing the Pichwai Painting: What is Pichwai Painting Technique?